Care Leavers Local Offer

 Harrow’s pledge for children in care

-We pledge to work together to provide you the best possible care and support to help you be the best you can be in your life – now and in the future.
+We pledge to work together to provide you the best possible care and support.
+This is to help you be the best you can be in your life – now and in the future.
 To do this we will:

 • We make this pledge to you and will do our best to always fulfil each one.
-There are many teams involved in helping make this pledge happens – from children’s services to housing and health.
+Many teams are involved to make this happen, from children’s services to housing and health.

 • We will make sure that we work together to do this.

-In addition, we are required by law to support you as your “corporate parent” in the following 7 areas:
+We're legally required to support you as your “corporate parent” in the following 7 areas:

 1. To act in the best interests, and promote the physical and mental health and well-being, of those children and young people